richMetellus/Wiki_STM32/STM32-1_LAB-1_FirstProgramWithSTM32MCU-blinky.rst

              end the comment guards I'll then save my work.

-             Next we go back into the graphical tool and change a hardware configuration, make some change such a switching a pin to outut and then save.
+             Next we go back into the graphical tool and change a hardware configuration, make some change such a switching a pin to output and then save.

              Click save and it ask us to generate code again, click yes, see the code that was written between the comment guards persisted,